MCC Museum

 About the Museum

-The 400-square metre MCC Museum has more than 700 artefacts on display.
-It features items such as the ball used when Australia won its first Test on English soil, the 1960 and 1964 VFL trophies won by Melbourne FC, a cricket shirt worn by Warwick Armstrong in the 1920s and a large architectural model of the MCG.
+The 400-square metre MCC Museum has more than 700 objects on display.
+It features items such as the cricket ball used when Australia won its first Test on English soil, the 1960 and 1964 Premiership trophies won by Melbourne Footbal Club, a cricket shirt worn by Warwick Armstrong in the 1920s and a large architectural model of the MCG.

 The first MCC Museum was established in 1969 and it was an integral part of the MCG Tours menu until the old Pavilion came down in 2003.
 It was then re-opened in its current location on Level B1 of the Members’ Reserve in November 2006.

-The mix of items and the Club’s rich history is enchanting, and you don’t need to be a sports buff to enjoy the experience.
+The diversity of content, and the Club and the ground’s rich history is intriguing, and you don’t need to be a sports buff to enjoy the experience.

 2021: The MCC Museum re-opens following renovation